 There's a few reasons why I genuinely believe in wedding insurance though, and working in the wedding industry, I hear a lot more stories than maybe those who don't.

 With the average UK wedding costing around £20,000 - £25,000 according to the Money Advice Service, so here are a few reasons why for such a small cost, it could potentially save your entire wedding day and an even bigger hole in your pockets.

 You're the one doing the organising and deciding what suppliers to use for your wedding, but how much of what they do is in your control?

 Answer any or all of these questions to see what I mean:

 A bride of ours had her wedding booked for Patshull Hall back in 2013 when they went into administration and closed the doors.
-She was left high and dry by the venue, and only because of her wedding insurance was she able to rearrange and not be out pocket.
+She was left high and dry by the venue, it was still very stressful of course, but only because of her wedding insurance was she able to rearrange and not be out pocket.

 This is a silly question really, but even if you could afford to pay for everything twice... would you really want to?

 Making sure you're covered will give you peace of mind.
 If something breaks, get's damaged, lost then although you may still have the hassle of claiming and re-arranging things, you know you aren't going to be left with a huge bill.